 University of Pennsylvania

-Penn Engineering’s Department of Electrical and Systems Engineering offers a Bachelor of Science in Engineering (Electrical Engineering) that combines depth and breadth in engineering with the diverse resources of a large liberal arts university.
+Overview Founded by Benjamin Franklin before the American Revolution, the University of Pennsylvania is a historic private Ivy L eague research university located in Philadelphia, Pennsylvania.
+The school has a longstanding reputation for academic excellence and innovation—and UPenn’s Electrical Engineering program ranks at #16 nationally (U.S. News and World Report).Program Features Penn Engineering’s Department of Electrical and Systems Engineering offers a Bachelor of Science in Engineering (Electrical Engineering) that combines depth and breadth in engineering with the diverse resources of a large liberal arts university.
 UPenn’s EE major is a flexible, broad-based program grounded in the analytical and experimental foundations of electrical engineering, but with substantial flexibility to create an individualized program reflecting your own interests.
 Topics include:

 - Circuits and Computer Engineering

 - Nanodevices and Nanosystems

 UPenn’s Bachelor of Science in Electrical Engineering has been re-structured to allow for more flexibility for students.
 Students can now use advanced elective courses to craft a specialty that matches their career goals.
 And students in the ESE program also have opportunities to study abroad for a summer, semester, or even a full year.
 So if studying in New Zealand appeals to you, this may be your program.